 Figure 7-1 – Conventional pre-encoding process system diagram.

 Although this combination could likely be the most appropriate for some implementations, it has several limitations that can affect both its performance and implementation complexity.
 In this section we first introduce in more detail the pre-encoding process components, and then present several alternative configurations to the one presented in Figure 7-1 that can provide either performance or complexity benefits.
 Recommendations on how to best utilize some of the conversion components are also presented.

+[Ed.
+(JCT-VC): Mention that this was used in early experiments and mention that an improved approach will be described in section X.]

+[Ed.
+(JCT-VC): Add annex with configuration settings for the software for the two different models.]

 Pre-encoding processes